skra8710/velocity-adjust/README.md

 # velocity-adjust
 Adjust the velocity parameter in the Vocaloid editor based on consonant value.
+October 2018.